Public Storage

-Public Storage is an American international self storage company headquartered in Glendale, California, that is run as a real estate investment trust (REIT).
-It is the largest brand of self-storage services in the US.
-In 2008, it was the largest of four publicly traded storage REITs.
-There are more than 2,200 Public Storage self-storage locations in the US, Canada and Europe.
-It also owns 42 percent of an office parks subsidiary, sells packing supplies, and provides other services.
-As a REIT, it is owned by real estate investors, who receive more than 90 percent of the company's profits as a return-on-investment.
+Public Storage, headquartered in Glendale, California, is a real estate investment trust that invests in self storage.
+It is the largest brand of self-storage services in the US and owns approximately 9% of the self storage square footage in the U.S. As of December 31, 2024, the company operated 3,073 self-storage facilities containing an aggregate of 221 million net rentable square feet of space.
+The company also provides insurance services for tenants and manages 307 self storage facilities for other owners.

 Public Storage Inc. was founded in 1972 by B. Wayne Hughes and Kenneth Volk Jr. It grew to 1,000 locations by 1989, using funding from investors in real estate limited partnerships (RELPs).
 The private company was re-structured as a publicly traded REIT in 1995, when Storage Equities merged with Public Storage and adopted its name.
-In 2006 it acquired Shurgard Storage Centers in a $5.5 billion transaction.
-Shurgard has since been spun-out in to a separate publicly traded entity, with Public Storage retaining 36.6% of the company.
+In 2006, it acquired Shurgard Storage Centers, an owner and operator of storage facilities in Europe, in a $5.5 billion transaction; the company was spun-out and Public Storage retains a 35% interest.

+Self-storage locations tend to be in dense clusters in major cities, especially near freeways and intersections.

 History

 Origins

 The idea for Public Storage was conceived by Southern California real estate developer B. Wayne Hughes in the early 1970s.
 During a trip to Texas, he observed that local real estate developers were doing well creating mini-storage facilities outside of Dallas and Houston.
-He brought the self-storage concept back with him to California.
+He brought the self storage concept back with him to California.
 Hughes partnered with Kenneth Volk and the two founded Public Storage in August 1972 with a $50,000 initial investment, at first calling it "Private Storage Spaces Inc."

-The first warehouse was built in 1972 in El Cajon, California.
+The first warehouse was built in 1972 in El Cajon, California with $50,000 in capital.
 According to Hughes, "Private Storage Spaces Inc." confused people into thinking it was private, so the name was changed to "Public Storage" to match the PS acronym.
-The founders initially planned to build the storage warehouses as a temporary source of income until the land became more valuable and could be redeveloped for another use.
+The founders initially planned to build storage warehouses as a temporary source of income until the land became more valuable and could be redeveloped for another use.